Los Gatos’ Demographics

 Housing Element Policies

-The Housing Element of Los Gatos’ General Plan includes a number of policies in support of its affordable housing efforts.
+The Housing Element of Los Gatos’ General Plan includes policies in support of its affordable housing efforts.

 - Affordable Housing.
 General policies supporting a variety of housing types, including a mix of rental and ownership products, and fully utilizing available funding to finance affordable housing development.